Dark-Knight-Rises/Logseq/pages/Blockchain.md

 - A decentralized computation and information sharing platform that enables multiple authoritative domains, who do not trust each other, to cooperate, coordinate and collaborate in a rational decision making process. #defination #card
-- Centralized vs Decentralized vs D
+- Centralized vs Decentralized vs Distributed architectures
+	- Complete reliance on single point